SIGNOVA-X/frontend/README.md

 ### 🧬 AI-Powered Friend Suggestion System
-SIGNOVA enhances social connectivity using an AI-driven profile-matching algorithm.
+SIGNOVA-X enhances social connectivity using an AI-driven profile-matching algorithm.
 During sign-up, users input hobbies, interests, and preferences, which are analyzed to recommend compatible friends and expand their social circles.

 ### 🧑‍⚕️ Mental Health Support Chatbot
 Address emotional struggles and isolation with a 24/7 motivational chatbot tailored for the deaf community.
 It offers empathetic support to promote mental resilience and reduce feelings of loneliness.